-Component Ex xpected Impact Mitigation Measures Monitoring Indicator Frequency Implem Supervising of Monitoring enting Entity and Monitoring Entity to integrate them into the project.
-Safe temporary access routes will be provided for community members to access their farms during the construction period.
-Arc nance of finding rchaeological operty While excavating or dismantling any structure, if any fossils, coins, articles of value / antiquity and remains of archaeological interest discovered on the site shall be the property of the Government and shall be dealt with as per the provisions of the relevant legislation.
+Component Expected Impact Mitigation Measures Monitoring Indicator Frequency Implem of Monitoring 0 and Monitoring Entity Chance of finding Archaeological property While excavating or dismantling any structure, if any fossils, coins, articles of value / antiquity and remains of archaeological interest discovered on the site shall be the property of the Government and shall be dealt with as per the provisions of the relevant legislation.
 The Contractor shall take reasonable precautions to prevent his workforce or any other persons from damaging or removing any such articles.
 If any articles found shall be brought to the notice of the concerned DPMU official and shall seek the direction of ASI before contractor recommencing the work.
 The Chance Find Procedures outlined in Annex shall be complied with.
-Archaeological property Monthly Contract or/ DPIU DPMU/ SPMU
+Archaeological property Contract or/ DPMU/ SPMU/PMC